 Staff, Teacher, and Administrator Attendance are calculated using data reported to the State through the Certified/Classified Personal Information (CPI).
+Here, we utilize full-time personnel, employed for the entire school year.
 For teachers and administrators the "Certified Days" serve as the frequency measure for days attended.
 Staff member attendance rates are calculated using "Classified Contract Days" count.
 For staff members who have both "Classified Contract Days" and "Certified Days" in the system, the "Classified Contract Days" count is utilized.